Talhakhanmu/Book-a-course-demo/Readme.md

 ## Age barrier error as well.

-## JavaScript i have imported from internet and modified it as i wanted
+## JavaScript i have imported from internet and modified it as i wanted.

-##
+## css and html i totally self written without help of someone or internet.